Admission Policies, Requirements, Procedures

 Transfer Students (including those with less than 26 semester hours)

 1. Official transcripts from each institution of post-secondary education attended, even if no credit was earned.
 Transcripts must be issued within last 30 days, in a sealed envelope, or sent electronically from the institution through an approved third party transcript provider.

 Programs Requiring Additional Materials or Screening

 In addition to the undergraduate admission application and the required educational records, some programs require applicants to submit other materials.
-If other materials are needed, the student will receive information and instructions from their intended major after admission to the University.
+If other materials are needed, the student will receive information and instructions from their intended major.

-The following majors require that students be screened beyond the regular SIU Carbondale admission requirements before entering directly into the programs: architectural studies, automotive technology, aviation flight, aviation management, business and administration, College of Engineering majors, dental hygiene, public safety management, music, physical therapist assistant, and radiologic sciences.
+The following majors require that students be screened beyond the regular SIU Carbondale admission requirements before entering directly into the programs: automotive technology, aviation flight, aviation management, business and administration, College of Engineering majors, dental hygiene, public safety management, music, nursing, physical therapist assistant, and radiologic sciences.

 In most cases, students may apply for any major in any term.
 However, a few majors at SIU permit new students to enter in the fall semester only.
 They are: architectural studies, dental hygiene, fashion design and merchandising, interior design, physical therapist assistant and radiologic sciences.
 For transfer students, admission to architectural studies and interior design in spring or summer will be considered individually.

 Mortuary Science and Funeral Service offers major courses beginning in the fall only, but will permit students to begin in the spring and summer terms to take non-major courses.